sbagadi/RoboND-DeepLearning-Project/writeup/README.md

 Network).

 A FCN (Fully Convolutional Network) consists of a set of encoders followed by a 1x1 convolution followed by a set of decoders.
-I started by filling out the encoder and decoder layers for the model in the notebook provided for the project.

-Encoder block:
+### Encoder

+An encoder is a simple convolution layer.
+A set of encoder forms a CNN discussed above.
+The following code snippet shows an encoder block using Keras.

 ```
 def encoder_block(input_layer, filters, strides):